 Another cool place to celebrate Christmas in Israel is Haifa.
 Haifa is known as a city of diverse religions and cultures.
 It is also known as a city of co-existence and is very proud of it.
-That’s why one of the largest and most festive events in Haifa is the Holiday of Holidays, which will takes place in December.
-This festival is meant to celebrate the holidays of the three main religions in Haifa – Judaism, Christianity and Islam.
-So, you’ll have a chance to celebrate not only Christmas, but also the Jewish Hannukah (celebrated on 28 November – 6 December this year) and the Muslim Ramadan (which isn’t celebrated on December this year).
+That’s why one of the largest and most festive events in Haifa is the Holiday of Holidays, which will take place in December.
+This festival is meant to celebrate the holidays of the three main religions in Haifa – Judaism, Christianity, and Islam.
+So, you’ll have a chance to celebrate not only Christmas but also the Jewish Hannukah (celebrated on 18-26 December this year) and Muslim Ramadan (which isn’t celebrated in December this year).

 The streets of Downtown Haifa are lit with beautiful holiday decorations, there are plenty of street performances and of course, there’s also fabulous food, which is always typical of the Arab neighborhood of Wadi Nisnas in Haifa.

 In 2022 – The festival will take place on 8-26 December.

 Watch this video by Israel to get a glimpse of the Holiday of Holidays:

 How to reach Haifa?

 From Tel Aviv – There are frequent buses from Tel Aviv Central Station to Haifa.
 You can take bus number 921 from Tel Aviv to Haifa Merkazit Khof Ha-Karmel Station.
 It costs about 27 ILS.